 1. Recording and submitting for distribution the Minutes of the Senate's meetings.
 2. Working with the committees and councils of the Senate.
 3. Maintaining records related to the Senate's meetings, the Executive Committee's meetings, Faculty Forums and retention of the official files of the activities of Senate committees and councils.

 Sec.
 3. Election Procedures for Senate President-Elect.
-The Bylaws and Nominations Committee shall nominate at least one, preferably two, candidates from the Faculty for the office of Senate President-Elect.
+The Bylaws and Nominations Executive Committee shall nominate at least one, preferably two, candidates from the Faculty for the office of Senate President-Elect.

 Each nominee shall be or shall have served as a Senator.
-The Committee shall report to the regular November meeting of the Faculty Senate.
+The Executive Committee shall report to the regular November meeting of the Faculty Senate.
 Additional nominations may be made from the floor, but the individual nominated must have previously agreed to serve if elected, and the nominations shall be closed.
-The Faculty Senate Office shall publish the names of the nominees on the Faculty Senate website and in a university newsletter, no later than the third week of November.
+The Faculty Senate Office shall publish the names of the nominees on the Faculty Senate website and forward for dissemination in a university newsletter publication, no later than the third week of November.

 Election shall occur in a manner designated by the Executive Committee during the Fall term; election results shall be reported at the regular December meeting.
 The nominee receiving the highest number of votes shall be elected.
 Tie votes shall be resolved by a run-off election in a manner to be designated by the Executive Committee.
 All persons eligible to vote in Faculty Senate elections shall be eligible to vote for a Senate President-Elect.
 A method for absentee voting shall be designated by the Executive Committee.

 Sec.
-4. Term of Office, Released Time, and Vacancies.
-The Senate President and President-Elect shall be installed at the first regular Faculty Senate meeting of the Calendar year.
-Each shall hold office for a period of one year or until a successor has been duly installed.
+4. Term of Office, and Released Time, and Vacancies.
+The Senate President and President-Elect shall be installed at the first regular Faculty Senate meeting of the Calendar year following elections.
+Each shall, typically, hold office for a period of one year or until a successor has been duly installed.

-Faculty Senate Officers shall be granted released time from customary University duties in these amounts:
+The Faculty Senate Officers President shall be granted released time from customary University duties in these amounts:

 Senate President: 12-month appointment: .50 FTE for 12 months 9-month appointment: .50 FTE for 9 months plus .50 FTE for 3 Summer months (summer salary to be calculated on the basis of monthly salary for the 9-month appointment)